Lost in the Astral

 The Rending and the Rebirth

 Every temple keeps a little night in its corners.
-Even Enki’s.
+Even this one’s.

 She stepped out of that wrongness as if the temple had been hers all along.